All Episodes

 You didn't know that.

-Everybody thinks the everybody thinks every country has a constitution.
+Everybody thinks every country has a Constitution.

-The Brits do not have a constitution.
+The Brits do not have a Constitution.

-And ergo, there is no actual First Amendment.
+And Ergo, there is no actual First Amendment.

-Sticking here with the audio sound bites.
+Sticking here with the audio soundbites, would you grab number three?

-Look, I gotta be very careful.
+I got to be very careful.

-It might be a Jeet Pie.
+It might be Ajit Pai.

 I don't, I'm sorry.